-The following list comprises the series of Technical Booklets prepared by the Department for the purpose of providing practical guidance with respect to the technical requirements of the Building Regulations (Northern Ireland) 2012.
+The following list comprises the series of Technical Booklets prepared by the Department for the purpose of providing practical guidance with respect to the technical requirements of the Building Regulations (Northern Ireland) 2012 as amended.

-Technical Booklet B Materials and workmanship Technical Booklet C Site preparation and resistance to contaminants and moisture Technical Booklet D Structure Technical Booklet E Fire safety Technical Booklet F1 Conservation of fuel and power in dwellings Technical Booklet F2 Conservation of fuel and power in buildings other than dwellings Technical Booklet G Resistance to the passage of sound Technical Booklet H Stairs, ramps, guarding and protection from impact Technical Booklet J Solid waste in buildings Technical Booklet K Ventilation Technical Booklet L Combustion appliances and fuel storage systems Technical Booklet N Drainage Technical Booklet P Sanitary appliances, unvented hot water storage systems and reducing the risk of scalding Technical Booklet R Access to and use of buildings Technical Booklet V Glazing
+Technical Booklet B Materials and workmanship Technical Booklet C Site preparation and resistance to contaminants and moisture Technical Booklet D Structure Technical Booklet E Fire safety Technical Booklet F1 Conservation of fuel and power in dwellings Technical Booklet F2 Conservation of fuel and power in buildings other than dwellings Technical Booklet G Resistance to the passage of sound Technical Booklet H Stairs, ramps, guarding and protection from impact Technical Booklet J Solid waste in buildings Technical Booklet K Ventilation Technical Booklet L Combustion appliances and fuel storage systems Technical Booklet M Physical infrastructure for high-speed communications networks Technical Booklet N Drainage Technical Booklet P Sanitary appliances, unvented hot water storage systems and reducing the risk of scalding Technical Booklet R Access to and use of buildings Technical Booklet V Glazing

 Any person who intends to demonstrate compliance with the Building Regulations by following the guidance given in a Technical Booklet is advised to ensure that the guidance is current on the date when the plans are deposited or notice given to the district council.
+Additional amendment booklets may be applicable in some circumstances.